-From the Francoist army's military victory up to the end of World War II, the new regime attempted to introduce totalitarian types of youth regimentation similar to those promoted by Italian fascism - the Barilla- and by German nazism -the Hitlerjugend (Mir, 2007).
+From the Françoist army's military victory up to the end of the Second World War, the new regime attempted to introduce totalitarian types of youth regimentation similar to those promoted by Italian Fascism - the Barilla - and by German Nazism -the Hitlerjugend (Mir 2007).
 Initially they were called Franco's Youth Falanges (on the national-socialist model of paramilitary squadrons behind a leader) and used instructors from the Hitlerjugend itself.
-Then they became "Youth Organisations" forming the youth section of the single party (the Falange), which incorporated young people from other right-wing organisations (such as Carlism).
-After the 2nd World War they were re-formed as the Youth Front - Frente de Juventudes, or FJ for short - which gradually shed its more clearly fascist trappings, although it continued to be a totalitarian organisation (Sáez, 1988).
-The dictator sought to win the hearts of the new generations while educating them in National Catholicism (the Spanish version of National Socialism) and banishing the liberal, republican and socialist ideologies which had prevailed during the 2nd Republic.
-The instructors of the FJ - who were trained at academies located in different parts of Spain - were assigned the task of organising indoctrination activities at school ("forming the national spirit" and paramilitary sports such as collective gymnastics) and, above all, leisuretime activities such as so-called summer camps.
-For this purpose, the regime built a network of youth facilities: youth hostels, student residences, camp sites, etc. In parallel to the FJ, special sections were created for women (the Female Section) and students (the Spanish University Syndicate).
+Then they became "youth organisations" forming the youth section of the single party (the Falange), which incorporated young people from other right-wing organisations (such as Carlism).
+After the Second World War they were re-formed as the Youth Front - Frente de Juventudes, or FJ for short.
+The FJ gradually shed its more clearly fascist trappings, although it continued to be a totalitarian organisation (Sáez 1988).
+The dictator sought to win the hearts of the new generation while educating them in National Catholicism (the Spanish version of National Socialism) and banishing the liberal, republican and socialist ideologies that had prevailed during the Second Republic.
+The instructors of the FJ - who were trained at academies located in different parts of Spain - were assigned the task of organising indoctrination activities at school ("forming the national spirit", and paramilitary sports such as collective gymnastics) and, above all, leisure-time activities such as so-called summer camps.
+For this purpose, the regime built a network of youth facilities: youth hostels, student residences, and camp sites.
+In parallel to the FJ, special sections were created for women (the Female Section) and students (the Spanish University Syndicate).
 Although these organisations were supposed to be for all young people, their scope was inevitably limited to the most convinced among them, those who did not have the means to go elsewhere and those who participated on an ad hoc basis in certain recreational activities.
-As from 1959, when the regime opened up the economy, the FJ became the Spanish Youth Organisation, which prioritised leisure-time education and sporting and recreational activities without completely overlooking political training.
+From 1959, when the regime opened up the economy, the FJ became the Spanish Youth Organisation, which prioritised leisure-time education and sporting and recreational activities without completely overlooking political training.